amd/aocl-fftz/README.md

-ENABLE_AVX128                       |  Compiles library with AVX 128-bit kernels support (Disabled by default) ENABLE_AVX256                       |  Compiles library with AVX 256-bit kernels support (Disabled by default) ENABLE_AVX512                       |  Compiles library with AVX 512-bit kernels support (Disabled by default) ENABLE_MULTI_THREADING              |  Compiles library with multi-threading support using OpenMP (Disabled by default) ENABLE_STRICT_WARNINGS              |  Enable compiler flags to treat all warnings as errors (Enabled by default) FUZZTEST                            |  Enable Compilation of fuzz test with fuzzing mode.
+ENABLE_AVX128                       |  Compiles library with AVX 128-bit kernels support (Disabled by default) ENABLE_AVX256                       |  Compiles library with AVX 256-bit kernels support (Disabled by default) ENABLE_AVX512                       |  Compiles library with AVX 512-bit kernels support (Disabled by default) ENABLE_FMA                          |  Enable -ffp-contract=fast (forces FMA generation).
+Required for Clang/AOCC, implied by GCC at -O3 (Enabled by default)
+ENABLE_MULTI_THREADING              |  Compiles library with multi-threading support using OpenMP (Disabled by default) ENABLE_STRICT_WARNINGS              |  Enable compiler flags to treat all warnings as errors (Enabled by default) FUZZTEST                            |  Enable Compilation of fuzz test with fuzzing mode.
 Supported only on Linux Debug build with Clang compiler (Disabled by default)